 So you realize why it is so essential that you are well insulated from the ground, and why it is important to choose wisely the place where you sleep.
 What I want to say is basically the following: buying outdoor equipment is an investment, so if you have to save some money, better save on sleeping bags than on sleeping pads.

 What is sleeping pad R-value

 When you buy a sleeping bag, you normally have a temperature rating for it.
 Sometimes you will also see a warning that this indicated temperature comfort is guaranteed only if the bag is used together with an appropriate sleeping pad, sometimes from the same brand.

 The properties of the sleeping pad are then described either in terms of the sleeping pad R-value, or in terms of the temperature rating for which the pad is designed.

-This should not be ignored, and this holds in particular with sleeping bags which do not have insulation in the layer beneath you.
+This should not be ignored, and this holds in particular with sleeping bags that do not have insulation in the layer beneath you.
 Yes, there are such sleeping bags.
-You may see Big Agnes King Solomon bag from my another post.
+You may see Big Agnes King Solomon bag from my other post.
 They rely on the insulation given by the sleeping pad.
 The same holds for bottomless bags like Nemo Tango Duo 30 bag.

 Backpacking sleeping pads vs. camping sleeping pads

 If you are a backpacker or mountaineer you will want something